Triple Crown of Brazilian Football

-The Triple Crown of Brazilian Football (Tríplice coroa do futebol brasileiro) is an unofficial title given to the club that won the three most important competitions of the Brazilian football in the same year: The Brazilian triple crown would involve the two major CBF competitions (Brazilian Championship and Copa do Brasil) and the state championship.
+The Triple Crown of Brazilian Football (Tríplice coroa do futebol brasileiro) is an unofficial title given to the club that won the three most important competitions of the Brazilian football in the same year: The Brazilian triple crown would involve the two major CBF competitions, the Campeonato Brasileiro and the Copa do Brasil, as well as the state championship.

 In general, in Brazil the term "triple crown" is used to win any three official titles in the same season.

+Conversely, as of 2025, no team has won the continental treble of Campeonato Brasileiro, Copa do Brasil and the Copa Libertadores in the same season.